Tribler/trustchain-superapp/AppTutorial.md

 # Adding your own app to the TrustChain Super App

-You can follow these setps to add a new module to the super app.
+You can follow these steps to add a new module to the super app.
 You can also duplicate an existing module (e.g., `trustchain-explorer` or `debug`) and update it according to your needs.
 However, make sure you still perform the required changes according to this guide.

 1. Create a new Android library module (`File` - `New` - `New Module...` - `Android Library`).